top of page

 Speaking Engagements

-I currently have 4x keynote engagements (outlined below).
+I currently deliver 4x keynote engagements (outlined below).

 These are not ‘war stories’ nor should they be conflated with ‘motivational speaking’.